Graduate Admissions for Clinical Psychology

 Admission decisions are made by the department faculty and forwarded to the dean of the graduate school for final approval.
 Only applicants for full-time enrollment toward the Ph.D. will be considered.
 We do not accept applications for part-time enrollment or to complete a terminal master’s degree.
 We review applications only once each year for admission the following August.

 We seek to admit applicants who have a strong track record of academic achievement and scientific commitment.
-Academic achievement is evaluated based on GPA, GRE scores, and history and rigor of prior coursework.
+Academic achievement is evaluated based on GPA, GRE scores (optional), honors/leadership, letters of recommendation, and history and rigor of prior coursework.
 Scientific commitment is gauged via a record of presentations and/or publications and prior involvement in research labs and/or grant-funded projects.
-Because we are a scientist-practitioner program, applications from students who have been involved in empirical research usually are evaluated more favorably than those from students with no such involvement.
-Similarly, we prefer letters of recommendation from academic psychologists who can best assess a student’s potential for success in an academic environment.
+Because we are a scientist-practitioner program, applications from students who have been involved in empirical research are evaluated more favorably than those from students with no such involvement.
+Similarly, we prefer letters of recommendation from academic psychologists who can better assess a student’s potential for success in an academic environment.
 Those applicants with clear interests in the research areas supported by our faculty are more likely to receive offers of admission.